rust-lang/reference/src/names/scopes.md

 [Associated items] are not scoped and can only be referred to by using a [path] leading from the type they are associated with.
 [Methods] can also be referred to via [call expressions].

+Similar to items within a module or block, it is an error to introduce an item within a trait or implementation that is a duplicate of another item in the trait or impl in the same namespace.

 ## Pattern binding scopes

 The scope of a local variable [pattern] binding depends on where it is used: